jup-ag/space-station/docs/4-dca/3-lock-dca-campaign.md

 A user creates a DCA via your frontend and program.
 This creates an escrow account that integrates with Jupiter's DCA program.

 Once the DCA is completed (all orders are executed), the user will then be able to claim the tokens that they bought.
-Once they claim, the airdrop script will also airdrop additional tokens from your admin account to them.
+Once they claim their tokens, the airdrop script will airdrop additional tokens from your admin account to them.

 ### User flow